Who Can Sue for Wrongful Death in Oregon?

 Damages in Oregon Wrongful Death Cases

-Understanding the types of damages available in wrongful death cases is crucial for those considering legal action.
+Understanding the types of damages available in wrongful death cases is important for families considering legal action.

 In Oregon, recoverable damages may include: